 Facts and science: Trust on the tidal Elbe

-When citizens do not trust scientific findings, the foundation for an objective debate is lacking.
-The HPA has also experienced this firsthand in the Tideelbe region.
-We spoke with Dr. André Schaffrin of ifok GmbH.
-Together with the NGO “Progressives Zentrum,” he investigated, on behalf of the HPA, how mistrust arises and how trust can be built.
+If citizens do not trust scientific findings, there is no basis for an objective debate.
+The HPA has also encountered this issue in the Tideelbe region.
+We spoke to Dr André Schaffrin of ifok GmbH.
+Together with the NGO ‘Progressives Zentrum’, he has been investigating, on behalf of the HPA, how mistrust arises and how trust can be built.

 Read more